weavings

 RACHEL-BEAN.

 Rachel received her Bachelors of Fine Arts from The Penny W. Stamps School of Art and Design at The University of Michigan in 2013 and her Masters in Studio Arts from the Fibers and Materials Studies Department at The School of the Art Institute of Chicago in 2020.
-She is a co-founding member of Abstract Lunch Gallery since 2019 and a Co-Operator of Fiber Fleet since 2021.
+She is a co-founding member of Abstract Lunch Gallery since 2019 and a Co-Owner of Fiber Fleet since 2021.
 Rachel and Mr. Rachel (aka Nick) own five acres together which is lovingly named Fluffybutt Homestead.
-Since 2014 they have had a goal of growing 50% of their food, Natural Dye plants - an indigo vat named Bert, as well as raising Pygora Goats, Jacob Sheep, Icelandic Sheep, Chickens, Ducks, Turkeys, Bees, and no shortage of fluffy dogs.
+Since 2014 they have had a goal of growing 50% of their food, Natural Dye plants - an indigo vat named Bert, as well as raising Pygora Goats, Jacob Sheep, Icelandic Sheep, Chickens, Ducks, Turkeys, Bees, Rabbits, and no shortage of fluffy dogs.

 Rachel Elizabeth Meyers Bean Hefferan.
 Thats me!